Find Grad Schools

 6 Yearly Graduations

 United Lutheran Seminary tops the list of the most popular school in the U.S. for religious vocations majors who are seeking their graduate certificate.
-Roughly 300 attend the school each year.
-During the 2020-2021 academic year, 6 people received their graduate certificate in religious vocations from ULS.
-About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 6 people received their graduate certificate in religious vocations from ULS.

 6 Yearly Graduations